 Through Skilling Queenslanders for Work (SQW), TQCC helps eligible Queenslanders to gain skills, qualifications & experience to participate in a range of vocational education and training activities that provide opportunities to creatively learn and develop skills that increase employability.

-Welcome to our wonderful little piece of paradise!
-By joining us today, you are doing something great for your community!
-Every cent you spend here is guilt free, as 100% of our profits go back into the programs we run.
-So enjoy a cuppa at our café, with a spoonful of social good.
+Welcome to our little piece of paradise!
+By joining us today, you are doing something wonderful for our community!
+Every cent you spend here is guilt free, with 100% of profits going back into the programs we run.

-Please feel free to explore all the things that are happening here at our Community Centre, that YOU are helping to make happen.
-There are more details about the Tom Quinn Community Centre on your table at the café, or you can ask one of our friendly staff, trainees or volunteers.
+Please feel free to explore all the happenings here at our Community Centre, that YOU are helping to make happen.
+You can find more details about the Centre on your table at the café, or you can ask one of our friendly staff, trainees or volunteers.

-Please help them feel supported by being patient as they learn how to be fabulous in Hospitality.
-We all start our journey’s somewhere and our trainees are at the beginning of their Hospitality journey.
-We thank you for your support as they are being trained and thank you for taking this journey with them!
+Please help them feel supported by being patient as they learn.
+We all start our life journey somewhere and our trainees are at the beginning of theirs here.
+Thank you for taking this journey with them.

 Mr Tom Quinn was an exceptional man who dedicated his life to helping other people.
 He moved to Bundaberg in 1978 after a successful career as an accountant with Qantas in Sydney.